Comparing and Contrasting DLWP Backbones on Navier-Stokes and Atmospheric Dynamics: Experiments and Results

 \subsection{Synthetic Navier-Stokes Simulation}

 We conduct three series of experiments to explore the ability of the architectures (see \autoref{sec:methods}) to predict the two-dimensional incompressible Navier-Stokes dynamics in a periodic domain.
-We choose Navier-Stokes dynamics as they find applications in NWP\footnote{When simulating density and particle propagation in the atmosphere, NWP models solve a system of equations in each grid cell under consideration of the Navier-Stokes equations, among others, to conserve momentum, mass, and energy \citep{bauer2015quiet}.} and can provide insights on how each model may perform on actual weather data.\footnote{A direct transfer of the results from Navier-Stokes to weather dynamics is limited, as our synthetic data only partially represents rotation or mean flow characteristics and does not encompass the multi-scale complexity present in true atmospheric flows.} Concretely, in the three experiments, we address the following three questions: \begin{enumerate}[(1)] \item Which DLWP backbone is most suitable for predicting spatiotemporal Navier-Stokes dynamics with small Reynolds Numbers (less turbulent data), according to the RMSE metric? (\autoref{sec:ns_experiment1}). \item Do the results of Experiment 1 (the model ranking when predicting Navier-Stokes dynamics) hold for larger Reynolds Numbers, i.e., on more turbulent data? (\autoref{sec:ns_experiment2}). \item How does the size of the dataset effect each model and the ranking of all models? (\autoref{sec:ns_experiment3}). \end{enumerate} We discretize our data on a two-dimensional $64\times64$ grid, and we design the experiments to test two levels of difficulties by generating less and more turbulent data, with Reynolds Numbers ${Re=\SI{1e3}{}}$ (experiment 1) and ${Re=\SI{1e4}{}}$ (experiments 2 and 3), respectively.
+We choose Navier-Stokes dynamics as they find applications in NWP\footnote{When simulating density and particle propagation in the atmosphere, NWP models solve a system of equations in each grid cell under consideration of the Navier-Stokes equations, among others, to conserve momentum, mass, and energy \citep{bauer2015quiet}.} and can provide insights on how each model may perform on actual weather data.\footnote{A direct transfer of the results from Navier-Stokes to weather dynamics is limited, as our synthetic data only partially represents rotation or mean flow characteristics and does not encompass the multi-scale complexity present in true atmospheric flows.} Concretely, in three experiments, we address the following three questions: \begin{enumerate}[(1)] \item Which DLWP backbone is most suitable for predicting less turbulent spatiotemporal Navier-Stokes dynamics with small Reynolds Numbers, according to RMSE metric? \autoref{app:sec:ns_experiment1}. \item Do the results of Experiment 1 (the model ranking when predicting Navier-Stokes dynamics) hold for larger Reynolds Numbers, i.e., on more turbulent data? \autoref{app:sec:ns_experiment2}. \item How does the size of the dataset effect each model and the ranking of all models? \autoref{app:sec:ns_experiment3}. \end{enumerate}

+We discretize our data on a two-dimensional $64\times64$ grid, and we design the experiments to test two levels of difficulties by generating less and more turbulent data, with Reynolds Numbers ${Re=\SI{1e3}{}}$ (experiment 1) and ${Re=\SI{1e4}{}}$ (experiments 2 and 3), respectively.
 For experiments 1 and 2, we generate \SI{1}{k} samples.
 Experiment 3 repeats experiment 2 with an increased number of \SI{10}{k} samples.
 Our experiments are designed to test: (1) easier vs. harder problems, with the modification in $Re$; and (2) the effect of the dataset size.